Earth and Environmental Sciences

 - Strong scientific verbal and written communication skills

-There are many work place settings, industries, and career areas you can apply your major based on your professional interests.
-Below is a sample list of industry clusters that other EAES majors have transitioned into professionally.
+There are many work place settings, industries, and career areas in which you can apply your major based on your professional interests.
+Below is a sample list of industry clusters that other EAES majors have transitioned into.
 What type of setting or career focus appeals to you?

 - Science and Research